<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 7. Health Checks And Monitoring

 Health checks include periodic assessments of the state and performance of system components.
-It refers to probing services that verify their responsiveness, check resource utilization, and assess the overall system health.
+They refer to probing services that verify their responsiveness, check resource utilization, and assess overall system health.

 7. Monitoring